shobhitsinghal624/rotten-api/README.md

 ### Get information on a single movie.

-By supplying the movie's id (possibly retrieved thanks to a search query.
+By supplying the movie's id (possibly retrieved thanks to a search query)

 ```js
 r.get("12911", function (err, res) {